pykickstart/pykickstart/docs/kickstart-docs.rst

    user would be prompted during a typical installation.
 Once the answer is given, the installation will continue unattended unless it finds another missing item.
+-  One installation source command from the list of commands in the ``method`` proxy command must be specified for the fully automated kickstart installation.
+This is required even for Fedora -- the closest mirror can't be chosen by the kickstart file.
 -  Lines starting with a pound sign (#) are treated as comments and are ignored.
 -  If deprecated commands, options, or syntax are used during a